KangchengLiu/Weakly-Supervised-3D/README.md

 ## Weakly-Supervised-3D

-A Supervised Framework for 3D Scene Understanding in the limited reconstruction case, where merely limited number of 3D scenes can be annotated.
+A Weakly-Supervised Framework for 3D Scene Understanding in the limited reconstruction case, where merely limited number of 3D scenes can be annotated.

 ![](fig/Intro_2.png)